-The Performance API (PAPI) provides simultaneous access to performance counters on CPUs, GPUs, and other components of interest (e.g., network and I/O systems).
-Provided as a linkable library or shared object, PAPI can be called directly in a user program, or used transparently through a variety of third-party tools, making it a de facto standard for hardware counter analysis.
+The Performance Application Programming Interface (PAPI) is the primary vehicle through which ICL gave performance measurement support to the larger HPC community.
+PAPI is an ongoing project that supplies a consistent interface and methodology for collecting performance counter information from various hardware and software components, including most major CPUs, GPUs and accelerators, interconnects, I/O systems, and power interfaces, as well as virtual cloud environments.
+Provided as a linkable library or shared object, PAPI can be called directly in a user program or used transparently through a variety of third-party tools, making it a de facto standard for performance counter analysis.
 Industry liaisons with Bull, Cray, Intel, IBM, NVIDIA, and others ensure seamless integration of PAPI with new architectures at or near their release.
-As the PAPI component architecture becomes more populated, performance tools that interface with PAPI automatically inherit the ability to measure these new data sources, usually with no changes at the user level.
-This provides a richer environment in which performance analysts can work.

 Find out more at http://icl.eecs.utk.edu/papi/